 Domestic US rates will rise less steeply: 4.6 percent for air and 3.7 percent for lodging.

 In comparison, buyers expect a mere 2.9 percent increase in their budgets.

-The GBTA says hotels, airlines and meeting venues will capitalize on growing demand to wield more power in negotiations with corporations.
+The GBTA says hotels, airlines and meeting venues will capitalise on growing demand to wield more power in negotiations with corporations.

-"Travel buyers are being pushed to balance higher costs, the need to get travelers on the road, and corporate budget constraints," says Joseph Bates, vice president of research for GBTA.
+"Travel buyers are being pushed to balance higher costs, the need to get travellers on the road, and corporate budget constraints," says Joseph Bates, vice president of research for GBTA.

-"Strategic travel management programs will play a key role for companies dealing with a tougher negotiating environment and focused on getting the most out of their travel spending."
+"Strategic travel management programmes will play a key role for companies dealing with a tougher negotiating environment and focused on getting the most out of their travel spending."

 The GBTA survey canvassed 297 travel buyers in the US in October 2012.